 Early in 1944, discussions took place involving the Psychological Warfare Division of the Supreme Headquarters for the Allied Expeditionary Force – which is what the initials PWD-SHAEF stand for, if you’ve ever seen them and wondered what the heck that meant.
 Rae Smith was involved in these discussions, and he spoke out in favor of dumping propaganda material out of airplanes and deploying OSS agents.

 Rae’s first start in advertising was actually his involvement in handling Rowntree’s account at J.W.
 Thompson.

-The British firm of Towntree was founded in York in 1862 and converted to a public company in 1897 under the chairmanship of Joseph rowntree.
+The British firm of Rowntree was founded in York in 1862 and converted to a public company in 1897 under the chairmanship of Joseph Rowntree.
 It became one of the country’s principal cocoa, chocolate, and confectionary manufacturers, part of a Quaker industrial tri-firm which also included the rival firms of Cadbury and Fry.

 Rae Smith had masterminded the Black Magic chocolates advertising campaign for J.W.
 Thompson – quite famous still.

 The Mars Bar had already been introduced successfully into Britain, and accounted for 46% of sales in the U.S. (where it was known as Milky Way).
 The focus then became to restore Rowntree’s trade in high-class creams with a plain chocolate assortment called Black Magic.

 J.W.
 Thompson (with Rowntree) had the National Institute of Industrial Psychology interview 7,000 people over six months to get their conception of the perfect chocolate assortment.
 Retailers were consulted, shopkeepers supplied information on buying behavior and it was discovered that most assortments were purchased by men for women and that they were influenced by value rather than fancy boxes.